 The first step is a sedative.
 Usually, it is an injection given under the skin with a tiny needle that is inserted very gently.
 Many pets do not notice this at all, but it may sting a little bit for a very short time.
 The sedative is given very slowly, and then it takes about 5-10 minutes to help your pet relax.
 Some pets may need a second dose of sedative to go into a deep sleep.
 If it is needed, your pet will not notice this second dose, because the first sedative will have caused enough relaxation.
 You can hold your pet and talk to them as they fall asleep.
 The mind will be at rest after the sedation.
 The eyes usually remain open, and the tongue may protrude; there may also be a change in breathing or some muscle movement after this step, but your pet will not be aware of these effects.

 After your pet is fully asleep, the last injection is given.
-It is an anesthetic drug (given in a larger dosage than used for anesthesia).
+It is an anesthetic drug called pentobarbital that is given in a larger dosage than used for anesthesia.
 Your pet will not feel this injection, and he or she will not be aware of anything that happens during or after this injection is given.
 Your pet’s breathing will cease and the heart will stop beating.
 Rarely, there will be muscle movement or a gasp - these are unconscious reflexes (usually after the heart has already stopped), and the mind is not aware of them.
-Many pets will urinate after the body relaxes.
+Many pets will urinate after the body relaxes and some pets will defecate.

 PLEASE NOTE: The eyes usually do not close(this is natural for humans too).

-If you wish Dr. Ivey to take your pet’s body with her, your pet will be cremated by Pets at Peace Pet Cremation Services.
+If you wish Dr. Ivey to take your pet’s body with her, your pet will be cremated by Heavens Gate Pet Memorial Center.
 For more information about cremation, please see the page on Aftercare.